 Choose keywords for Display Network campaigns

 For example, if your most likely customers like to hike, you might add keywords around hiking or enjoying the outdoors.
-Then, AdWords finds relevant websites that include your keywords or relevant audiences who are interested in those keywords.
+Then, AdWords finds relevant websites that include your keywords as well as relevant audiences who are interested in those keywords.
 It’s a good idea to pick keywords that are relevant to an entire ad group, and not just a single ad.

 Keywords are one of the targeting options on the Display Network.
 Sometimes your ads may show on placements that seem unrelated to your Display keywords.
 Depending on your keyword setting, your ads may show to audiences based on their recent browsing history or other factors, rather than the content of the page they’re currently viewing.
 Learn more

-Here are three things you should do when choosing keywords for your Display Network campaigns:
+Here are some things you should do when choosing keywords for your Display Network campaigns:

 - Create ad groups for your products or services so we can show ads related to them.

 - Choose keywords that you imagine could appear on a website where your most likely customers might browse.

-- Get additional ad group and keyword ideas by using Display Planner.
+- Get additional ad group and keyword ideas.

 Create ad groups

 Before you choose keywords for your Display Network campaigns, make sure that the ad groups for each of your campaigns are organized by the products or services that you offer.
 It's best to start with keywords that describe the products or services that you're advertising.
 Then, you can create ads related to those keywords.

 Let's say you're building a campaign for your bakery.
 When you set up your campaign, you should separate your ad groups into the different types of products that you sell.